NEET 2020 Student Reaction and Exam Analysis

 COVID-19 arrangements at exam centres

-The entire controversy around NEET 2020 was regarding the precautions that NTA would take on the exam day.
+The entire controversy around the NEET exam this year was regarding the precautions that NTA would take on the exam day.
 After the examination was over, most students agreed that NTA had taken enough precautions inside the test centre.
 However, they emphasised that social distancing was seldom followed outside the exam centre.

 Watch Student Reaction Video: